J Dilla: Posthumous releases

 In 2010, unreleased production and vocals from Yancey were featured on Slum Village's sixth studio album Villa Manifesto, the first album with all five members.

 In December 2011, Jonathan Taylor, CEO of the Yancey Music Group (founded by Yancey's mother Maureen Yancey), told the UK's Conspiracy Worldwide radio show that the album Rebirth of Detroit was ready for a May 2012 release.
 On May 25, 2012, Mahogani Music released a limited edition 12" vinyl titled Dillatroit/Rebirth Promo EP, leading up to the official release of Rebirth of Detroit on June 12, 2012.

 In 2014, Yancey's long-lost MCA Records album entitled The Diary was scheduled for release, but was delayed to April 15, 2016, via Mass Appeal Records.
 Intended for release in 2002, the album is a collection of Yancey's vocal performances over production by Madlib, Pete Rock, Nottz, House Shoes, Karriem Riggins, and others.
 The first single is the album's intro cut, "The Introduction."

 In 2020, Dres of Black Sheep announced that he would be releasing a collaborative album with Yancey titled No Words, with unreleased instrumentals of Yancey's provided with the cooperation of his mother.

 In February 2021, the 20th anniversary edition of Welcome 2 Detroit was released.

 In March 2023, the J Dilla Foundation partnered with Kano Computing for a 10-year deal to release exclusive music on the Stem Player.
 They released J Dilla’s Stems Vol. 1 with the deal's announcement, followed by volumes 2 and 3 later.

+In 2020, Busta Rhymes who collaborated on the 2007 mixtape Dillagence, revealed that J Dilla had provided him with roughly 300 beats that he considered to be "extremely selective with".
+Some of these appear on Dillagence 2, released in 2026.
+The album contains posthumous vocals from D'Angelo and guest appearances from Talib Kweli, Common, Ludacris, Big Sean, Anderson .Paak, Watch the Duck, Slum Village member T3, Lil Wayne, Jon BatisteLa Reezy, Honey Bxby and C.S.
+Armstrong.
+Two singles along with music videos were released, Spazzz and Talk Ya Shit (with Lil Wayne)).